paragraph-xyz/docs/src/pages/docs/nfts.md

 Elevate your newsletter experience with collectible content, offering new ways for creation, engagement and monetization.

-* Collectible Content: Readers can save and own their favorite parts of your content.
-* Collectible Posts (coming soon!): Convert entire posts into NFTs, allowing readers to own their favorite pieces.
-* Embedded Collectibles: Mint and embed image, audio, or video NFTs directly into your posts.

 ---

+## Why collectibles?

+Collectibles enable writers to monetize their work through provable ownership and exclusivity, while offering collectors the chance to own unique literary pieces.
+Authors can engage with their audience beyond traditional publishing, and readers can directly support their favorite writers.
+Collectibles foster a sense of community and contribute to the cultural and financial significance of the written word in the digital age.

+## Collectibles on Paragraph

+Paragraph offers several different types of collectibles you can take advantage of:

+* **Collectible Highlights**: Readers can save and own their favorite parts of your content.
+* **Collectible Posts (coming soon!)**: Mint entire posts as NFTs, allowing readers to own their favorite pieces.
+* **Embedded Collectibles**: Mint whatever you want - images, audio, video - as NFTs, and embed them directly into your posts for your readers to collect.

-## Collectible Content
+### Collectible Highlights

 Allow readers to save and own any part of your posts by highlighting a sentence or paragraph and minting it as an NFT.

 You maintain full control over the supply and cost of this content and can enable or disable it for your entire publication or on a per-post basis.

-### Setting up collectible content
+#### Configuring collectible highlights

-Before you can make your content colletible, you need to have a wallet connected to your Paragraph account.
+Before you can make your content colletible as a highlight, you need to have a wallet connected to your Paragraph account.

 In your Paragraph publication settings, you can [enable or disable this feature](https://paragraph.xyz/settings/publication/blog) for all your posts.
 You can also set the supply & cost of all highlights.

-When you publish a post, you can also configure the supply & cost using the new 'collectibles' tab in your post settings.
+When you publish a post, you can also configure the supply & cost using the 'collectibles' tab in your post settings.

 After a post is published, your readers can highlight any sentence or paragraph of your posts and choose to mint it as an NFT.
 This highlight is visible to other readers.
+The NFT is tradable on third party marketplaces and viewable in their wallets.

 ## Collectible Posts